janfuhrer/podsalsa/SECURITY.md

 ## Release verification

-The release workflow creates provenance for its builds using the [SLSA standard](https://slsa.dev), which conforms to the [Level 3 specification](https://slsa.dev/spec/v1.0/levels#build-l3).
+The release workflow creates provenance for its builds using the [SLSA standard](https://slsa.dev), which conforms to the [Level 3 specification](https://slsa.dev/spec/v1.2/build-track-basics#build-l3).
 The provenance is stored in the `multiple.intoto.jsonl` file of each release and can be used to verify the integrity and authenticity of the release artifacts.

 All signatures are created by [Cosign](https://github.com/sigstore/cosign) using the [keyless signing](https://docs.sigstore.dev/cosign/verifying/verify/#keyless-verification-using-openid-connect) method.
 An overview how the keyless signing works can be found [here](./docs/slsa/sigstore/).

+> [!NOTE]
+> **Verification by release version**
+> - **v0.9.0+**: Signatures and SBOM attestations are stored as OCI 1.1 referrers in the image repository (`ghcr.io/janfuhrer/podsalsa`).
+Use the commands in this document.
+> - **≤ v0.7.x**: Signatures and SBOM attestations were stored in separate repositories.
+See [Legacy verification (≤ v0.7.x)](#legacy-verification--v07x).
+> - **v0.8.x**: Affected by a cosign 2.4 migration issue — image signature and SBOM attestation verification is not available for these releases.
+SLSA provenance verification is unaffected.

 ### Prerequisites